 Chapter 6.
 Working with server configuration files

-"Configuration documents" define the available application servers, their configurations, and their contents.
+Application server configuration files define the available application servers, their configurations, and their contents.

 You should periodically save changes to your administrative configuration.
 You can change the default locations of configuration files, as needed.